AnandPandey22/ShelfaryX/NETLIFY_DEPLOYMENT.md

 3. Click "New site from Git"

 ### 2.2 Choose Your Repository
-1. Select your BookZone repository
+1. Select your ShelfaryX repository
 2. Choose the branch (usually `main` or `master`)

 ### 2.3 Configure Build Settings